givedirectly/Google-Partnership/README.md

 this just saves you the extra commits.

 ## Running tests
-* Get the service account secret .json file, either from a collaborator or by logging into the [Service Accounts page]( https://console.cloud.google.com/iam-admin/serviceaccounts?project=mapping-test-data) as `gd-earthengine-test-user@givedirectly.org` and generating a new key for `firebase-adminsdk-j6emn@mapping-test-data.iam.gserviceaccount.com`.
-Save the .json file locally somewhere *outside* of your local download of this repository.
+* A service account secret .json file is used to credential the test runner.
+Get the file either from a collaborator or by logging into the [Service Accounts page]( https://console.cloud.google.com/iam-admin/serviceaccounts?project=mapping-test-data) as `gd-earthengine-test-user@givedirectly.org` and generating a new key for `firebase-adminsdk-j6emn@mapping-test-data.iam.gserviceaccount.com`.

+* Save the file locally somewhere *outside* of your local download of this repository.

-Set `export GOOGLE_APPLICATION_CREDENTIALS=/path/to/secret.json` in your shell (most likely in your `~/.bashrc` on linux, `~/.bash_profile` on mac).
-This is needed for running tests.
+* Set `export GOOGLE_APPLICATION_CREDENTIALS=/path/to/secret.json` in your shell (most likely in your `~/.bashrc` on linux, `~/.bash_profile` on mac).
 Remember to startup a new terminal window for changes to take effect.

+* Start the local web server as described above.

 * Test changes locally.